Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 I was thrilled.
 He gets to stand out in the cold and grill the meat.
 I get to stand in the kitchen (with a glass of wine) and watch him LOL.
 I was nice, I opened the door and offered him a glass of wine too.
 This turned out to be THE MOST DELICIOUS steak dinner we have ever made.

 Are you a gravy lover?
 I AM!
-Turkey gravy, beef gravy, mushroom gravy, they are ALL delicious.
+Turkey, beef and mushroom.
+They are ALL delicious.
 I also love cranberry sauce (my version contains bourbon).

-Since red wine and steak go hand in hand, I wanted to make the perfect red wine gravy.
-We also love steak and onions.
+Since red wine and steak go hand in hand, I wanted to make the perfect steak topping.
 This is hands down the BEST ONION GRAVY recipe you will ever make.
 Hubby has been telling everyone about it.
 Maybe I should sell it?

 - beef broth